 It has been observed in subjects who included blueberries in their diet, a heightened level of protection around the retina and an improvement in night vision.

-Dark leafy green vegetables such as kale, spinach and chard are very high in the carotenoids that are important for the support of vision health.
-The two most significant of these, lutein and zeaxanathin, help to protect the retina from the harmful rays of UV light and prevent macular degeneration and cataracts.
+Dark leafy green vegetables such as kale, spinach, and chard are very high in the carotenoids that are important for the support of vision health.
+The two most significant of these, lutein and zeaxanthin, help to protect the retina from the harmful rays of UV light and prevent macular degeneration and cataracts.

 Wild Alaskan Salmon an important source of Omega 3 fatty acids that protect the eye from macular degeneration.
 It has also been demonstrated in studies that dry eye syndrome was significantly reduced in those who included salmon regularly in their diet.
 Wild Alaskan salmon also contains a powerful antioxidant, Astaxanthin, which fights oxidative damage that can lead to macular degeneration.
 Astaxanthin also offers powerful protection from UVB rays.